Cost of Living Support for Families

 If you are considering increasing your hours at work or doing additional work to help you meet the rising costs of living, depending on the age of your child and your circumstances, you may be entitled to help with childcare costs, which could help you increase your hours at work or afford to return to work following a break if you’ve recently had a baby or are responsible for a young child.

 In Scotland you might get 30 hours free childcare a week during term time for your 2-year-old if you are on a low income and getting certain benefits, if your child has additional needs, or if you as a parent have experience of care.
+There is not currently any free childcare for children younger than 2 in Scotland.

 If you live in Wales you might get 12.5 hours of free childcare a week during term time if you have a child aged 2 and you live in a Flying Start area.
+There is not currently any free childcare for children younger than 2 in Wales.

 Free childcare if your child is aged 3 or 4